iizukanao/bitter/README.md

     $ cd localclone/notes
     $ git remote add local ~/localblogdir/notes.git

-After you commit some changes in localclone/notes, do "git push local master" to apply it to local machine, and do "git push origin master" to apply it to the server.
+After you commit some changes in localclone/notes, do `git push local master` to apply it to local machine, and do `git push origin master` to apply it to the server.

     $ git push local master
     (Now commits are applied to local machine)